nakagami/sqliteio/README.rst

 sqliteio
 =============

-SQLite3 read and write library with its own API.
+sqliteio is a library for reading and writing SQLite3 file with its own API.

 I have tested it with recent CPython and MicroPython.
 Working with MicroPython is one of the key motivations.

+It can be used with CPython.
+But since it is written in pure python, it is too slow.
+And has limited functionality.
+So there is no advantage to using it with CPython.

 Examples
 -------------

 Open & Close
 ++++++++++++++++++++++++++++++

+Everything starts with open() and ends with close()

 ::